At age 54, Kathy Diehl thought life ahead looked amazing.

 When Kathy kept getting sick in late 2014, she didn’t think much of it, figuring it would pass – until blood work results showed something seriously wrong.
 Kathy’s liver enzyme numbers were sky high.

 Her gastroenterologist broke the news: Kathy’s hepatic steatosis (better known as fatty liver), a hereditary condition that had never been a problem since she was diagnosed four years earlier, had gotten significantly worse.
-Kathy was suffering cirrhosis of the liver, an irreversible condition that would lead to liver failure within a few years.
+Kathy was suffering from cirrhosis of the liver, an irreversible condition that would lead to liver failure within a few years.
 Her only chance at survival was a liver transplant.

 “I assumed I would be placed on a waiting list for a deceased donor,” Kathy remembers, knowing by the time a liver became available, it might be too late.
 She knew that as a result of a critical shortage of deceased donor livers, many patients die each year while waiting for a life-saving organ to become available.
 “But my hepatologist at Penn encouraged us to look into a living donor liver transplant.”